pytest-dev/pluggy/docs/index.rst

 This can be useful for optimizing a call loop for which you are only interested in a single core *hookimpl*.
 An example is the `pytest_cmdline_main`_ central routine of ``pytest``.
+Note that all ``hookwrappers`` are still invoked with the first result.

 Also see the `first result`_ section in the ``pytest`` docs.